angelozerr/typescript.java/README.md

 See https://github.com/BestSolution-at/java-tsserver which provides the capability to consume tsserver with Java.
 So why developping an another tsclient?

  * java-tsserver requires Java8.
 Eclipse IDE uses Java7.
- * It uses GSON, I prefer using minimal-json and serialize JSON to Pojo/Collector at hand.
  * Uses tsclient API instead of using TypeScript Language Service API.

 ## Eclipse